rickosborne/cascades/md/05-0-5-descent.md

 I tried not to think about it and stepped to grab for the PA microphone.

 "Listen—" the mask was getting in the way of the microphone.
-I juggled them both, trying to also keep a hand on the wall.
+I juggled them both, jamming the tank into my armpit, trying to also keep a shoulder against the wall.
 I settled for pushing the mask up over my nose.

 "LISTEN PLEASE."
 I didn't yell, but I did my best to channel what my grandmother sounded like every time I got out of control.
 "I NEED YOU ALL TO ASSUME CRASH POSITIONS."
 More than a few screams got louder as I said this.
+I shouldn't have said _crash_.
+A vision of my grandma chided me for slipping up.
+Oh well.

-"KEEP YOUR MASK ON, CROSS YOUR ARMS," I performed the maneuver as best I could with one arm glued to the bulkhead though it didn't seem like anyone was watching, "AND BEND TO PUT YOUR HEAD ON YOUR KNEES."
+"KEEP YOUR MASK ON.
+CROSS YOUR ARMS," I performed the maneuver as best I could with one shoulder glued to the bulkhead though it didn't seem like anyone was watching, "AND BEND TO PUT YOUR HEAD ON YOUR KNEES."
 Heads ducked out of view and some of the screams were muffled.
 "ARMS CROSSED.
 HEAD ON YOUR KNEES."